pairofdocs/Unity-D2R-Scene-Editor/README.md

 ## Unity D2R Scene Editor
-Use unity to edit position, rotation and scale of D2R models in a level preset.
+Use Unity to edit position, rotation and scale of D2R models in a level preset.
 (Python is also required for running a json script)

 ### Create 3D Scene in Unity